524130120/AutoOPT/source/UserGuide/Use_AutoOptLib.md

 | **Parameters related to solving the target problem** |  -  | -                                                                                                                                                        |
 | Alg                                              | character string  | Algorithm file name, e.g., Algs                                                                                                                          |

-[^*]: Some search operators have inner parameters to control performing global or local search.
+<a id="note1"></a>1.
+Some search operators have inner parameters to control performing global or local search.
 For example, a large mutation probability of the uniform mutation operator indicates a global search, while a small probability indicates a local search over neighborhood region.
 As an example, in cases with `LSRange=0.2`, the uniform mutation with probability lower than `0.2` is regarded as performing local search, and the probability equals or higher than `0.2` performs global search.